Steve Weeks: Hartford Whalers

-Weeks became the Whalers' backup goaltender for the 1984–85 season, first to Greg Millen, then to Mike Liut, after Millen and Liut were traded for each other.
+Weeks was one of three goaltenders acquired by general manager Emile Francis as part of his rebuilding plan for the Whalers.
+He became the Whalers' backup goaltender for the 1984–85 season, first to Greg Millen, then to Mike Liut, after Millen and Liut were traded for each other in March 1985.
+The arrival of the Liut/Weeks tandem marked the backbone of the "Whalermania" era in Hartford.
 In 23 games, Weeks led the Whalers with two shutouts, and overall posted a 9–12–2 record with a 3.91 GAA and a .870 save percentage.
 Weeks also saw some time with the Binghamton Whalers of the AHL, earning a 5–0–0 record with a 2.57 GAA in five games with the team.

 Weeks backed up Liut in 1985–86, going 13–13–0 with a 3.85 GAA and a .863 save percentage in 27 games with the Whalers.
-Weeks appeared in four playoff games with the team, going 1–2 with a 2.84 GAA in three games, as the Whalers lost to the Montreal Canadiens in the Adams Division finals.
+The Whalers made the 1986 Stanley Cup playoffs on the final day of the season and faced the Adams Division-leading Quebec Nordiques in the first round.
+They beat the Nordiques after winning three games in a row and moved on to the second round to face the Montreal Canadiens.
+The series went to seven games, in which the Whalers lost to the eventual Stanley Cup champions.
+Weeks appeared in four playoff games with the team, going 1–2 with a 2.84 GAA in three games.

 In 1986–87, Weeks appeared in 25 games, going 12–8–2 with a 3.42 GAA and .873 save percentage.
-He also appearing in one playoff game, going 0–0 with a 1.67 GAA in 36 minutes of playing time.
+The Whalers topped the Adams Division and faced the Quebec Nordiques again in the first round of the 1987 Stanley Cup playoffs.
+The Whalers lost the series four games to two, despite winning the first two games of the series.
+Weeks appeared in one playoff game, going 0–0 with a 1.67 GAA in 36 minutes of playing time.
 Weeks began the 1987–88 season with the Whalers, going 6–7–2 in 18 games, with a 3.59 GAA and .858 save percentage.
-On March 8, 1988, the Whalers traded Weeks to the Vancouver Canucks for Richard Brodeur.
+However, as the Whalers struggled, Francis sought to shake up the team with a series of trades.
+Among them, on March 8, 1988, the Whalers traded Weeks to the Vancouver Canucks for goaltender Richard Brodeur.